Application of a new iterative formula for computing $\pi$ and nested radicals with roots of $2$: Preliminaries

-As we can see, this equation contains a quotient with large number of digits in numerator and denominator.
+As we can see, this equation contains a quotient with a large number of digits in the numerator and denominator.
 We may attempt to reduce the number of digits by approximation.
 Unfortunately, the two-step iteration \eqref{TSI} is not efficient in approximating $\theta_{1,k}$.
-Any our attempt to approximate $\theta_{1,k}$ by two-step iteration \eqref{TSI} either do not provide a desired accuracy or completely diverge from the value $\theta_{1,k}$.
-This makes approximation inefficient and unpredictable especially at lager values of the integer $k$.
+Any attempt of ours to approximate $\theta_{1,k}$ via two-step iteration \eqref{TSI} either do not provide the desired accuracy or completely diverge from the value $\theta_{1,k}$.
+This makes approximation inefficient and unpredictable, especially at larger values of the integer $k$.

 Moreover, the number of digits rapidly grows with increasing $k$.
-For example, at $k = 27$ and $M = 0$ equation \eqref{ET} results in
+For example, at $k = 27$ and $M = 0$, Equation \eqref{ET} results in